Bluefield University Logo

 “Yaro came to Bluefield with a hunger to learn and a passion for a challenge,” said David Hite, BU professor of business.
 “Through his years here, he got better with English, read every book I suggested, helped set up various student organizations and projects, and started working in our campus community.”

-Hoping to play collegiate tennis and study in business, Yaro was given the opportunity to pursue both at Bluefield University.
+Hoping to play collegiate tennis and study business, Yaro was given the opportunity to pursue both at Bluefield University.

 Currently an MBA student and graduate assistant in career services at East Tennessee State University (ETSU), Yaro is working to ensure those in his home country feel supported.
 On February 24, 2022, Yaro’s family evacuated their home after they were awakened by the sounds of explosive missiles.